Setting up SSO with Azure AD

 After creating the application registration, go to App Registrations > Application > Overview to retrieve the Application ID (screenshot below).

-This ID needs to be entered into the FotoWare Azure AD config in the site configuration later.
+This ID needs to be entered into the FotoWare Azure AD configuration in the Site Configuration later.

 Set the correct Redirect URI